tinganho/balanced-storage/README.md

 }
 ```

-Notice, that the anonymous lambda function will inherit the annotations:
+Notice, that the anonymous lambda function will inherit the classifications:

 ```typescript
 // sub UserChangeTitleCallbackOnSubView